worldbank/spi-and-sdg/README.md

 You can find the blog post [here](insert-link).

-Check out "SDG_blog_post" for code that produces the reported analysis and charts.
+Check out "SDG_blog_post.Rmd" for code that produces the reported analysis and charts.